marcelotto/spread2rdf/README.md

   this URI as its object.
 - ```column```: shortcut for the ```column``` sub-parameter of the ```uri``` parameter

-Note, that the rows for a subject might span multiple rows of a worksheet, for example when a column contains multiple rows with values for the same subject.
+Note that the rows for a subject might span multiple rows of a worksheet, for example when a column contains multiple rows with values for the same subject.
 The range of rows for a subject is defined by the subject column according to the following criteria: